bigai-ai/PP-Tac/README.md

 ## 2. Camera Extrinsic Calibration</a>
 3D print the [calibration tools](Calibration/3Dprint): top, surrounding and 5 pins.
 Drill and clean the holes in the top model to ensure that pins can be inserted.<br>

 In accordance with the hole index in the figure below and referring to the **capture name** in this [folder](Calibration/CameraExtrinsic), insert the five pins into the corresponding holes in one go.
-Subsequently, save and replace the images instead.
+Subsequently, save and replace the existing images.
 <div style="display: flex; align-items: center;">
   <img src="source/cali1.png" alt="Image 1" style="height: 200px;">
   <img src="source/cali2.png" alt="Image 2" style="height: 175px;">